edgedb/edgedb/docs/clients/python/usage.rst

    will be applied immediately.

-For more information, see API documentation of transactions for :ref:`the blocking client <edgedb-python-blocking-api-transaction>` and :ref:`the asynchronous client <edgedb-python-asyncio-api-transaction>`.
+For more information, see API documentation of transactions for :ref:`the blocking client <gel-python-blocking-api-transaction>` and :ref:`the asynchronous client <gel-python-asyncio-api-transaction>`.